5 reasons to be hopeful about the climate – DW – 12/19/2023

 "That was previously politically not acceptable," stated the report.

-Increased ambition has not yet translated into global emissions reductions, but the world is on a better path than before, wrote the authors.
+Increased ambition has not yet translated into global emissions reductions, but the authors wrote the world is on a better path than before.

 Businesses and investors are responding to pressure